Conversational AI: The Growing Potential of Chatbots and Intelligent Personal Assistants for Businesses

-What exactly does that multi-million dollar opportunity entails?
+What exactly does that multi-million dollar opportunity entail?
 Following is the breakdown of the current state of the conversational AI technology, along with use cases of chatbots and the benefits businesses can expect to obtain.

 What is Conversational AI?

-Conversational AI is a set of technologies, enabling software to understand and to naturally enter in conversations with people, using either spoken or written language.
+Conversational AI is a set of technologies, enabling the software to understand and to naturally enter in conversations with people, using either spoken or written language.
 Siri and Google Assistant – the trusted friends of many – are two prime examples of voice conversational AI in action.

 Chatbots are another type of conversational assistants, interacting with users through text.
 You may have dealt with these “conversationalists” either on social media or through on-site chats.
 In the course of this post, we’ll use the term “chatbot” to refer to all the cognitive applications that enable conversations between humans and machines.

 In reality, both sides are correct.
-Indeed, by 2022 chatbots are said to save businesses per year in customer support costs alone.
+Indeed, by 2022 chatbots are said to save businesses more than $8 billion per year in customer support costs alone.
 In the banking sector, the success rate of interacting with bots is expected to reach 90% – meaning that just 10% of customer queries will land in front of human agents.
 At the same time, there are still certain limitations to what conversational AI can accomplish.
 We are yet to see autonomous AI robots greeting guests at hotels or conversing with shoppers in-store.

 To understand the full spectrum of current chatbot possibilities, let’s take a look at the key technologies powering conversational AI.
 After all, advancements in those areas will ultimately enable conversational bots to handle more complex queries and tasks.